Rain-And-Storm/website/data/curious-cat/main.md

-Curious Cat is a solar-electric sailing catamaran set to travel around the world while logging her excellent adventures.
+Curious Cat is a solar electric sailing catamaran set to travel around the world while logging her excellent adventures.

 ## Specifications